rian39/notes/appadurai.md

 In the chapters that follow, I show that the work of the imagination, viewed in this context, is neither purely emancipatory nor entirely disciplined but is a space of contestation in which individuals and groups seek to annex the global into their own practices of the modern.
 4

 What I wish to suggest is that there has been a shift in recent decades, building on technological changes over the past century or so, in which the imagination has become a collective, social fact.
 This development, in turn, is the basis of the plurality of imagined worlds.
-5
+5 {#experience} {#differences} {#platform-history}

 In suggesting that the imagination in the postelectronic world plays a newly significant role, I rest my case on three distinctions.
 First, the imagination has broken out of the special expressive space of art, myth, and ritual and has now become a part of the quotidian mental work of ordinary people in many societies.
 It has entered the logic of ordinary life from which it had largely been successfully sequestered.
 5